Nebuchadnezzar II 023

 i 4444

-(i 44) In the past, from distant days until the reign of Nabopolassar, the king of Babylon, the father who engendered me, the kings who came before me built palaces in cities of their choice, (in) place(s) that they loved, (and) established their residences (in them).
-They accumulated their possessions inside (them), (as well as) heaped up their property.
+(i 44) In the past, from distant days until the reign of Nabopolassar, the king of Babylon, my father who engendered me, the kings who came before me built palaces in cities of their choice, (in) place(s) that they loved, (and) established their residences (in them).
+They accumulated their possessions inside (them and) heaped up their property.
 During the festival of the New Year, (during) the setting out of the Enlil of the gods, the god Marduk, they entered Šuanna (Babylon).
 Since the god Marduk created me for kingship (and) the god Nabû, his true heir, entrusted his subjects (to me), I have loved their beautiful bod(ies) as my (own) precious life.
 I have made no city more resplendent than Babylon and Borsippa.

 i 4545